Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Contextual information representation

 \subsubsection{Pooling and encoders.}

-Modeling interactions with all surrounding agents is computationally expensive and challenging due to varying agent numbers. \emph{Pooling} mitigates this by \emph{aggregating} surrounding information into a fixed-size vector or map, converting variable agent data into compact, fixed-size representations suitable for deep learning.
+Modeling interactions with all surrounding agents is computationally expensive and conceptually challenging, largely because the number of neighbors varies over time and across scenes. \emph{Pooling} addresses this issue by \emph{aggregating} neighborhood information into a fixed-size representation that can be processed efficiently.

-Pooling may be applied at different levels.
-Trajectory pooling aggregates encoded trajectory histories, often via RNNs, LSTMs, or Transformers, to capture temporal patterns.
-Spatial Relation pooling focuses on the agents’ positions and proximity at specific times, favoring a better understanding of the involved social interactions.
-For example, SCAN~\citep{SCAN} computes spatial context vectors.
-Models like AgentFormer~\citep{AgentFormer}, SocialGAN~\citep{Gupta_2018}, and PECNet~\citep{PECNet} integrate pooling: AgentFormer combines pooling with attention, SocialGAN uses grid pooling, and PECNet applies social pooling with a social mask.
-CIDNN~\citep{CIDNN} measures pedestrian affinity via encoding, whereas MATRIX~\citep{MATRIX} and MP²MNet~\citep{MP²MNet} use Trajectron++~\citep{Trajectron++} encoders for multi-agent contexts.